slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "Words are living things.
 They have personality, interests, ambitions, friends, and foes."
 -- rapahelz@x*

-> *"Actually almost everything I've written that has survived was written when I didn't try to get anything done." (...)
+> *"Actually almost everything I’ve written that has survived was written when I didn’t try to get anything done." (...)
 "I want to write books that only those who read them claim they did."
 -- Nassim Taleb*